Setting up an Express + Typescript Server with Vue + Vite

 }

-folder.
+Finally, we need to update our .gitignore file to include the dist folder.
 This ensures that the compiled JavaScript files are not included in version control.

 // server/.gitignore